MagicPhase/AutoInflate/README.md

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/55ba0c48-19b4-4a9e-afb1-c7fc1af28a3f" width=33% height=33%>

-First, change the displayed title of the 8th config page from "----------" to "TEMP" in the following section of 'void configMainPage()'.
+* First, change the displayed title of the 8th config page from "----------" to "TEMP" in the following section of 'void configMainPage()'.<br>

 ```
 else if(encoderInput == 8)//PAGE 8 NA